 Number of Ships on Royal Caribbean Vs. Disney Cruise.

-There are currently five Disney Cruise ships in service, with an additional ship, the Disney Wish, which began its inaugural season last summer.
+There are currently five Disney Cruise ships in service, with an additional ship, the Disney Wish, which began its inaugural season in 2022.
 These five cruise ships are in three different classes- with the Disney Magic and Disney Wonder being the two smaller ships and the Disney Dream and the Disney Fantasy being the larger two ships.

 The Disney Wish is a new class – the Triton class.
 An additional two ships in the same class as the Disney Wish have been ordered for the future.

-Royal Caribbean has twenty-six ships in service, with another four announced (including three in the new Icon class).
-There are a number of different classes – including the Oasis, Freedom, Quantum, Radiance, Voyager, and Vision Classes.
+Royal Caribbean has twenty-seven ships in service, with more announced (including three in the new Icon class).
+There are several different classes – including the Oasis, Freedom, Quantum, Radiance, Voyager, and Vision Classes.

 Because of the larger number of Royal Caribbean ships, you are likely to find an itinerary with ports of call that work for your busy schedule.
-Royal Caribbean sails in many places that Disney Cruise Line doesn’t, including ports in Asia, Australia, and Israel.
+Royal Caribbean sails in many places that Disney Cruise Line doesn’t, including ports in Asia.

 With the smaller number of ships and classes on the Disney Cruise Line, there is a sense of familiarity when sailing.
 Every time I step onto a DCL ship, I feel comfortable, almost like going home.